 Sam and I met at university.
 He lived in the flat upstairs, I lived in the flat downstairs.
 Our ‘similar interest level’ was through the roof, and we quickly become friends.
 After a year, we (not-so-quickly) realised we wanted to be more than just friends.

 Despite not particularly having a strong desire to become a dad at twenty four, Sam fell in love with parenthood straight away.
-There are three small people who think that he is the bestest, most fun person EVER.
+There are three small people who think that he is the best, most fun person EVER.

 Sam likes to watch every single type of sport there is.
 I’m convinced he does this purely to annoy me.